Sonnenbrand/EprelDatasheet-Magic/README.md

-[ ] Add Input fields to give Shlink Tags or Names who created the Link [ ] Add some kind of authentication so that not everyone can use the Shlink part
+[ ] Add Input fields to give Shlink Tags or Names who created the Link [ ] Add some kind of authentication so that not everyone can use the Shlink part [ ] Deployment Pipeline for Azure WebApps to use poppler-utils and .env variables